 The quality of the information gathered is influenced by logistical capacity, e.g. carcass accessibility, available equipment/supplies and finances; and the skills, experience and capacity of the human resources.
 Nonetheless, it should be emphasized that following a precise and well defined data collection procedure ensures the information collected during post-mortem investigations is of high quality.
-To be able to assess cause of death and health status, a full post mortem investigation with additional examinations as proposed below is deemed necessary.
+To be able to assess cause of death and health status, a full post mortem investigation with additional examinations as proposed below is deemed necessary and therefore highly recommended.
 If a full investigation cannot be carried out for any reason, one should always attempt to collect the following data: species, sex, stranding location, stranding date and (approximate) body length to assess age class.
-Additionally, teeth (for ageing), skin (for genetic analysis), blubber and muscle (for toxicological screening) and swabs of genital slit and blowhole (for e.g. virological and microbiological analysis) can be relatively easily collected.
+Additionally, teeth (for ageing), skin (for genetic analysis), blubber and muscle (for toxicological analysis) can be relatively easily collected.